Ways to SEO Infographics Like a Genius

 So, start with testimonials.
 But how do you get your first ones?

-When you’re starting out, go above and beyond with your early customers.
+When starting, go above and beyond with your early customers.
 Customer service is your biggest competitive advantage because when you’re small, you can do things your competitors are too big to do.
-Things that aren’t scalable like hand-holding customers through processes, writing personalized thank you notes, and other personal touches.
+Things that aren’t scalable, like hand-holding customers through processes, writing personalized thank you notes and other personal touches.

-So if you want to get your first testimonials, over-deliver with your first 5-10 customers and do whatever you have to do to build deep relationships.
+So, if you want to get your first testimonials, over-deliver with your first 5-10 customers and do whatever you must to build deep relationships.

-Once you’ve built a few of these relationships, reach out to your customers with a phone call and ask them if you can tell their stories.
+Once you’ve built a few of these relationships, contact your customers by phone and ask them if you can tell their stories.

 Here’s what to ask to get a great testimonial:

-• Before you signed up for our service, did you have any concerns that we might not be a good fit for your needs?
+• Before you signed up for our service, were you concerned that we might not fit your needs well?
 If so, what were they?

 • After you signed up, when did you know our service was a good fit for your needs?